 Total Sales Volume | 170,504 | 165,263 | 158,022 | +3.2% | +7.9% |

-UFLEX delivered a respectable 6.4% year-on-year (YoY) revenue growth, reaching ₹39,219 million in Q1 FY26.
-This growth wasn’t driven by price increases but rather a robust 7.9% YoY increase in total sales volumes.
-Quarter-on-quarter (QoQ), revenue saw a modest 1.2% bump, supported by a 3.2% QoQ volume growth.
-This volume-led growth is a positive signal, especially given the softened raw material costs (PET, PP) mentioned in the presentation, which typically aid demand.
+UFLEX posted a respectable 6.4% year-on-year (YoY) revenue growth, reaching βΉ39,219 million in Q1 FY26.
+This isn’t a story of price hikes; instead, it’s a clear win for volumes, which surged by 7.9% YoY.
+Quarter-on-quarter (QoQ), revenue saw a modest 1.2% increase, backed by a 3.2% QoQ volume growth.
+This volume-driven performance is a positive indicator of underlying demand, particularly in the context of softening raw material costs (PET, PP), which can stimulate consumption.

 Region | Q1 FY26 Prod.
 (Utilization %) | Q1 FY25 Prod.
 (Utilization %) | YoY |